 Eligibility: To be eligible for this grant, artists must be at least 55 years old and live in or plan to serve people in Southern California.

-Application Information: The Picerne Family Foundation is not accepting Artist Outreach applications at this time.
+Application Info: The Picerne Family Foundation is not accepting Artist Outreach applications at this time.
 Please return to the Artist Outreach web page or contact the Foundation if you would like to be notified when applications are being accepted and when the application deadline has been set.

-For more details about the Artist Outreach Project and the application process Click here.
+For more details about the Artist Outreach Project and the application process click here.
 Contact the Picerne Family Foundation by telephone at (949) 267-1517, or by e-mail for questions and to discuss potential projects.
 Applications are available for download by clicking on the following links: AOP MS Word Application, AOP PDF Application.

 Artist Outreach Project Table of Contents